 NOT FOR DISSEMINATION IN THE UNITED STATES

 All samples collected at the Baker Basin project are sealed in sample bags at site and forwarded to Activation Laboratories in Ancaster, Ontario for analysis.
 All samples are initially analyzed by a DNC technique utilizing a reactor.
-All high values in excess of 0.5% U3O8 are then re-analyzed by XRF and titration methods.
+All uranium assays in excess of 0.5% U3O8 are then re-analyzed by XRF and titration methods.

 Wayne J. Roberts, P.Geo, Vice-President, Exploration for Pacific Ridge, a Qualified Person, has reviewed all technical data presented in this release.

 Pacific Ridge Exploration Ltd.

 Tel: (604) 604.641.2759

 The TSX Venture Exchange has not reviewed and does not accept responsibility for the adequacy or accuracy of this release.